rautellin/project-react-portfolio/README.md

 # Portfolio React

-Portfolio site using React and JSON
+One page site for my portfolio using React.js and JSON

 ## View it live